About Ramon

 What’s your favorite place you’ve lived in?

 It could have been Tbilisi, or Casablanca.
 Or even Lisbon.
 But I came back to Cambodia.
 Hands down.
-It gave me space to be so creative, has a great community of locals and foreigners to grow, and a much easier rhythm of life.
+It gives me space to be so creative, has a great community of locals and foreigners to grow, and a much easier rhythm of life.
 Even after trying out Europe, I found myself drawn back.
-Phnom Penh may be a chaotic whirlwind not many people can understand, but it’s also where my creativity thrives — and where my cats thrive, too.
+Phnom Penh may be a chaotic whirlwind not many people can understand, but it’s also where my creativity thrives, and where my cats thrive, too.

 What’s your background in writing?

-I studied Journalism and Communication in the Netherlands, wrote travel columns and essays for Dutch newspapers, compiled a literary anthology, blogged before it was cool (1996), and published the bestselling travel book Letmestayforaday.
+I studied Journalism and Communication in the Netherlands, write travel columns and essays for Dutch newspapers, compiled a literary anthology, blogged before it even was cool (1996), and published the bestselling travel book Letmestayforaday in Dutch.
 My work has appeared in Columbus Magazine, WorldHum, Playboy, Going Places, The Sunday Times Travel Magazine, and more.
 During the pandemic, I even launched an online literary journal called The Quiet Reader.

 Did you always know you weren’t cut out for a 9-to-5 life?

 Probably.
 Even while studying journalism, I wasn’t interested in the academic side.
-I ran parties, self-published a newspaper, and jumped online early.
-I liked building things—projects, platforms, communities.
-That drive led to Letmestayforaday.com, my first big experiment in living differently.
+I organised the school parties, self-published a student magazine with friends, and jumped online early.
+I liked building things: projects, platforms, communities.
+That drive led to Letmestayforaday.com, my first big experiment in living life differently.

 What kind of music do you like?

-I’m a Gen X kid who grew up with my brother’s music out loud: Bruce Springsteen, Bon Jovi, and Michael Jackson.
+I’m a Gen X kid who grew up with my brother’s music out loud from his hifi stereo system: Bruce Springsteen, Madonna, Bon Jovi, and Michael Jackson.
 Later, I fell in love with absolutely amazing 90s Eurodance, which still gets me moving.
 These days, I enjoy chill trip-hop like Portishead when I’m writing, and pretty much anything that fits the vibe of the moment.
-During the day, you’ll find me listening to Dutch NPO Radio 2, as Cambodia seriously lacks radio in general.
+During the day, you’ll find me listening to Dutch NPO Radio 2 or NPO 3FM, as Cambodia seriously lacks music radio in general.

 Favorite movies?